tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-04-WD_KDEVP_B/unit-6/talk-03-talk-03-Further_Statistics/talk-03-Further_Statistics.md

 ---
 icon:
-  type: carbon:chart-line-data
+  type: fa-solid:chart-bar
-  color: FF5722
+  color: 398126
 ---

-Further Statistics

-The module is designed to consolidate understanding of fundamental statistical concepts and extend k ...
+The module is designed to consolidate understanding of fundamental statistical concepts and extend knowledge and skills to probability, advanced regre ...